ailispaw/only-docker/README.md

 1. Docker still needs iptables binary, which in turn needs modprobe.
 1. Since I need to bootstrap DHCP I bundle a Docker image in the initrd that I can import on start.
 This means I can't have *only* the Docker binary.
-1. How do you shutdown?
-I guess it's a crash only design :)

 ## But I don't see Docker as PID 1?

-When the system boots and you get a console your in a container.
+When the system boots and you get a console in a container.
 If you run `ps` you just see the container's processes.
 By default a console is spawned on VT2 (Alt-F2) that is in the host OS.
 If you switch to that console and run ps you will see that Docker is PID 1.

+**For Vagrant, just `vagrant ssh`.**

 ## Customizing